jingweimo/academic-kickstart/content/post/ITSC Editor/index.md

 ---
-title: 03/2021, Dr. Lu joined the ASABE ITSC Editorial Team as an Associate Editor 👋👋
+title: 03/2021, Dr. Lu joined the ASABE ITSC Editorial Team as an Associate Editor for ASABE Journals 👋👋
 subtitle:

 # Summary for listings and search engines